anurag-dot-physx/HES-S-Matrix/README.md

 For more details, look into the article.

 > [!TIP]
 > It is better to set directories in all three notebooks to keep track of the files stored.
-Uncomment the notebook cells with `SetDirectory` command to set your desired directories.
+Uncomment the notebook cells containing `SetDirectory` command to set your desired directories.